sanghunka/modern-react-with-redux/readme.md

 - package.json: Lists dependencies our app needs
 - package-lock.json: Lists dependencies our app needs
 - node-modules: Contains dependencies our app needs

+# Section 2:Building Content with JSX

+## 10. Showing Basic Content

+- React: Library that defines what a component is and how multiple components work together
+- ReactDOM: Library taht knows how to get a component to show up in the browser